Jake Burger

-Jacob Michael Burger (born April 10, 1996) is an American professional baseball third baseman for the Chicago White Sox of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Jacob Michael Burger (born April 10, 1996) is an American professional baseball third baseman and first baseman for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox and Miami Marlins.

-Career
+Burger played college baseball at Missouri State University.
+He was selected by the White Sox in the first round of the 2017 MLB draft, and made his MLB debut in 2021.
+The White Sox traded Burger to the Marlins at the 2023 trade deadline, and the Marlins traded him to the Rangers during the 2024 Winter Meetings.

 Amateur career

-Burger attended Christian Brothers College High School in St. Louis, Missouri.
-He was not drafted out of high school and played college baseball at Missouri State University for the Missouri State Bears.
+Burger attended Christian Brothers College High School in Town and Country, Missouri.
+He was not drafted out of high school, and played college baseball at Missouri State University for the Missouri State Bears.
 As a freshman, he played in 57 games, hitting .342/.390/.518 with four home runs and 42 runs batted in (RBIs) and was named the Missouri Valley Conference Freshman of the Year.
 As a sophomore in 2016, Burger hit .349/.420/.689 with 21 home runs and 72 RBIs over 56 games.
 After the season, he played for the United States collegiate national team.
 As a junior in 2017, he batted .328 with 22 home runs and 65 RBIs and was named the Missouri Valley Conference Player of the Year.